mygirl8893/crown-masternode-tool/doc/config-connection-proxy.md

 This solution is designed for non-technical users who may have difficulty configuring their own JSON-RPC node, or for those who do not want to waste their time repeating what others have done before and have made publicly available :-)

 From the user's point of view, the solution is based on several JSON-RPC nodes made available by the Terracoin community to the users of the *Terracoin Masternode Tool* apps.
-At the time of writing, one of the nodes (actually three, accessed under one shared IP address) was managed by @chaeplin, a very well-known Dash Core developer, and the other three by myself (@ThSin-).
+At the time of writing, one of the nodes (actually three, accessed under one shared IP address) was managed by @chaeplin, a very well-known Dash Core developer, and the other three by myself (@TheSin-).

 ### Technical information